doctorfree/doctorfree/README.md

 - [Doctorfree Obsidian theme](https://github.com/doctorfree/Obsidian-Doctorfree#readme), an Obsidian theme with many enhancements
 - [Markdown Pokédex](https://github.com/doctorfree/Pokedex-Markdown#readme), an Obsidian vault of a markdown format Pokémon Pokédex
 - [Cheat Sheets Plus](https://github.com/doctorfree/cheat-sheets-plus#readme), an Obsidian vault of cheat sheets
-- [Obsidian Media Vault](https://github.com/doctorfree/Obsidian-Media-Vault#readme), an Obsidian vault of Books, Records, and CDs with scripts to automate creation of media vaults
-- [Obsidian Snippets](https://github.com/doctorfree/Obsidian-Snippets#readme), an extensive collection of Obsidian CSS snippets
 - [DoctorFreeScripts](https://github.com/doctorfree/DoctorFreeScripts#readme), a suite of command line utilities for Unix/Linux/Mac OS X
-- [MMM-TelegramCommands](https://gitlab.com/doctorfree/MMM-TelegramCommands), a MagicMirror module that creates Telegram commands to control a MagicMirror via the MirrorCommandLine
-- [MMM-InstagramView](https://gitlab.com/doctorfree/MMM-InstagramView), a MagicMirror module for displaying your Instagram photos, videos, carousel albums, and post description.
-It makes use of the Facebook Instagram Graph API
-- [MMM-MacAddressScan](https://gitlab.com/doctorfree/MMM-MacAddressScan), A module for MagicMirror which determines the status of devices on the network based on their MAC address
-- NFT Selfie, a MagicMirror module that mints an NFT of a selfie of the person gazing at the mirror (in conceptual phase)
-- Solar powered cryptocurrency mining demonstration - this project also demonstrates how to utilize solar powered cryptocurrency miners to heat your home

 ## I'm a Father, Developer, Mathematician, Dancer, and Collector